top of page

 What is the Africa Capital Hub?

-The Africa Capital Hub (ACH) is a transaction-focused initiative with a mission to mobilise private, public, and philanthropic capital at scale for environmental and social projects.
+The Africa Capital Hub (ACH) is a transaction-focused initiative with a mission to mobilize private, public, and philanthropic capital at scale for environmental and social projects.

-The ACH aims to facilitate US$1 billion in investment by 2030 for projects in Africa focusing primarily on five key sectors - agriculture, energy, infrastructure, education, and health -
+The ACH aims to facilitate US$1 billion in investment by 2030 for projects in Africa, focusing primarily on five key sectors - agriculture, climate and energy, gender, WASH, education, and health.

-The ACH will provide broad-based catalytic support that includes financial technical assistance, financial structuring, financial engineering expertise, and investor outreach support to accelerate flows of capital into high-impact initiatives.
+The ACH will provide broad-based catalytic support that includes financial technical assistance, financial structuring, financial engineering expertise, and investor outreach support to accelerate flows of capital into high-impact initiatives, while prioritizing a focused set of high-impact transactions to deliver them.

 Why is the ACH Needed?